SimpleAmericanAccent/.github/profile/README.md

     - Node/Express hosted on Render.
 Serves the front-end and handles API stuff.
     - Using Airtable as a database for now (considering switching to PostgreSQL).
     - S3 for storing audio and JSON.
-- 📈 I'm also building internal tools for tracking various business metrics.
+- 📈 Internal tools for tracking business metrics.

 You can find public-facing resources for Simple American Accent at the following places: